mythril-forge/homebrew-spells/spells/level-3/create-food-and-water.md

 ---

 ## Description
-You create 45 pounds of food and 30 gallons of water on the ground or in containers within range, enough to sustain up to fifteen humanoids or five steeds for 24 hours.
+You create 250 pounds of food and 150 gallons of water on the ground or in containers within range, enough to sustain up to 75 humanoids or 25 steeds for 24 hours.
 The food is bland but nourishing, and spoils if uneaten after 24 hours.
-The water is clean and doesn't go bad.
+The water is clean and pure.

 ---

 **Classes:** cleric, paladin

-**Subclasses:** land druid, alchemist artificer (revisited)
+**Subclasses:** land druid, alchemist artificer

 **Sources:** PHB, page 229